Bomb suspect Cesar Sayoc has long record, including bomb threat

-PLANTATION, Fla. --Cesar Sayoc has been taken into custody as a suspect in connection with the mail-bomb scare that has widened to include at least a dozen suspicious packages, law enforcement sources told ABC News.
+PLANTATION, Fla. --Cesar Sayoc has been taken into custody in connection with the mail bomb scare that has widened to include more than a dozen suspicious packages intercepted in states around the country over the past several days.

-Sayoc, of Aventura, Florida, was arrested at an auto parts store in the nearby city of Plantation.
+Sayoc, of Aventura, Florida, was arrested Friday at an auto parts store in the nearby city of Plantation after an interagency investigation.
+The Justice Department said investigators found Sayoc's fingerprint on the envelope of a package that had been mailed to U.S. Rep. Maxine Waters.
+Investigators then tracked Sayoc through his cellphone.

+The department said a total of 13 suspicious devices had been linked to Sayoc, though there could still be more that have not yet been discovered.

+The devices, made of PVC pipe, a small clock, a battery, wiring, and energetic material, were "not hoax devices," FBI Director Christopher Wray said.
+Investigators are still trying to determine why the devices did not detonate.

 Court records show 56-year-old Sayoc has a history of arrests.
 He has been convicted of theft, stolen property and traffic charges and in 2002 on a threat to "throw, place, project or discharge any destructive device."